jtibbetts/ld_repo/README.md

 1. the directory structure of the repo mirrors the namespace of the resource.
  	* for example, the resource /ctx/lis/v2/LineItem is stored in a repo subdirectory that is in /ctx/lis/v2/LineItem

-1. the filename of a resource that needs to be accessed by container name is '_content_.<extension>'.
+1. the filename of a resource that needs to be accessed by container name is '\_content\_.&lt;extension&gt;'.
  	* e.g., the LineItem folder might contain LineItem.jsonld, LineItem.ttl, and LineItem.html

 1. The preferred mechanism for accessing a resource uses content negotiation